Programme for 2026

 CLUB NOTICES

-Please note that the start time is now 7:15 pm and ends at 9:15 pm.
-This is due to the constraints that have been laid down by the Village Hall.
+Please note that the start time is now 2:00 pm and ends at 3:30 pm.

-Subs will now be £10.00 but the normal charge for each visit remains at £1 (£2 for visitors( and refreshments are FREE!
-It would be appreciated if you bring the exact amount for each visit.
+Subs for 2026 are £10.00 and the normal charge for each visit remains at £1 (£2 visitors) and refreshments are FREE!
+It would be appreciated if you bring the exact money for each visit.

 NEWSLETTER